easegress-io/easegress/doc/pipeline_practice_guide.md

 ## Ease Monitor edge service

-In this case, we will prepare a piplein to runs necessary processes as Ease Monitor edge service endpoint.
+In this case, we will prepare a pipeline to runs necessary processes as Ease Monitor edge service endpoint.

 ### Plugin